 This past year, about 2,000 ASU graduate students were awarded prestigious fellowships and scholarships, exceeding \$3.5 million.
-These awards were funded by the National Science Foundation.
-NASA, the Ford Foundation, Fulbright, and other public agencies and private foundations.
+These awards were funded by the National Science Foundation, NASA, the Ford Foundation, Fulbright, and other public agencies and private foundations.

-ASU assisted close to 1,400 outstanding graduate students through academic and tuition scholarship and other financial support programs-the total financial support amounted to \$4.8 million, exemplifying ASU's commitment to enabling student success.
+ASU assisted more than 2,800 outstanding graduate students through academic and tuition scholarship and other financial support programs-the total financial support amounted to \$15.5 million, exemplifying the university's commitment to enabling student success.

-The university's funded programs, together with our more than 30 research centers and institutes, provide assistantships and training for many of our graduate students; further, the centers coordinate conferences, colloquia, and special seminars to heighten the learning experience.
-The Office of the Vice Provost for Research provides seed money to empower our faculty and students to work at the frontiers of knowledge.
+Our funded programs, together with our more than 30 research centers and institutes, provide assistantships and training for many of our graduate students; further, the centers coordinate conferences, colloquia, and special seminars to heighten the learning experience.
+The Office of the Vice Provost for Research provides seed money to enable our faculty and students to work at the frontiers of knowledge.
 Such activities continually encourage the creative embrace of change and experimentation.